What trimester is 39 weeks? Third trimester

 Your water might not break.
 At 39 weeks pregnant, with your baby's birth just around the corner, you need to know what to expect.
-Not every woman experiences this rupture of the amniotic sac.
+Not every woman’s amniotic sac ruptures.
 (If you have other signs of labor, or if you are past your due date and it has not occurred, the doctor may break it for you to get things going.)
 If the sac does break, the amniotic fluid is more likely to come out as a trickle or small gush than the flood that you may be imagining.
-If you haven’t already, talk to your doctor about prelabor symptoms—and what to do if you think your water has broken.
+If you haven’t already, talk to your doctor about pre-labor symptoms—and what to do if you think your water has broken.

-Though, at 39 weeks pregnant, your baby is technically ready for his debut, his brain continues to develop at an astounding rate.
-In the last nine weeks of pregnancy, his brain weight doubles.
+Baby’s brain continues to develop at an astounding rate.
+In the last nine weeks of pregnancy, your baby’s brain weight doubles.
 And after birth, brain development continues at a rapid pace.
-In fact, your little one’s brain grows to about 85 percent of adult size by age 3.
+In fact, your little one’s brain grows to about 85% of adult size by age 3.
 That’s why nutrition with brain-nourishing docosahexaenoic acid (DHA) is important—either through your breast milk or infant formula.

 The issue: You're 39 weeks pregnant, and birth is coming soon.
 As you await the day you'll meet your baby face-to-face, a bit of anxiety can mix in with the excitement.

-The solution: Here’s how to prepare for delivery, based on what moms who’ve been there say they wish they had known beforehand.
+The solution: Get tips on how to prepare for delivery, based on what moms who’ve been there say they wish they had known beforehand.

 Whether you’re waiting for your little one to arrive or they are already here, Enfamil Family Beginnings can help you celebrate all the special moments, big and small.
 It’s the perfect resource for new and expecting moms.
 Save on Enfamil products, track your baby’s growth, and get helpful weekly articles filled with developmental and nutrition tips relevant to your journey.
 Join now for up to $400 in free gifts.